learn-the-web/topics/advanced-performance-checklist/index.md

     items:
       - 'Conforms to your performance budget.'
       - 'Images aren’t bigger than they need to be.'
+      - 'Images are as optimized as they can be.'
       - 'Unnecessary images have been removed.'
       - 'Images properly saved using “Save for Web” from Photoshop.'
       - 'All images smushed after saving them.<br>[ImageOptim](https://imageoptim.com/), [SVGO](https://github.com/svg/svgo-gui)'